 Do the New Rules Benefit Home Sellers?

 Yes!
-Post the NAR settlement, the new real estate commission rules favor home sellers in 3 interesting ways:
+Post the NAR Settlement, the new real estate commission rules favor home sellers in 3 interesting ways:

 1. Negotiable Buyer’s Agent Commission